Estimation of integrated volatility of volatility with applications to goodness-of-fit testing

-Genuine non-parametric inference for stochastic volatility models has typically focused on function estimation.
-Both \cite{Ren} and \cite{CGR} discuss techniques for the estimation of $f$ and $g$, when the volatility process satisfies $d\sigma_t^2 = f(\sigma_t^2) dt + g(\sigma_t^2) dV_t$.
-In the more general model-free context of (\ref{darstsigma}) only \cite{BV} have discussed estimation of functionals of the process $\tau$ by providing a consistent estimator for the integrated volatility of volatility $\int_0^t \tau_s^2 ds$.
+Genuine nonparametric inference for stochastic volatility models has typically focused on function estimation.
+Both \cite{Ren} and \cite{CGR} discuss techniques for the estimation of $f$ and $g$, when the volatility process satisfies $\mathrm{d}\sigma_t^2 = f(\sigma_t^2)\,\mathrm{d}t + g(\sigma_t^2)\,\mathrm{d}V_t$.
+In the more general model-free context of (\ref {darstsigma}), only \cite{BV} and \cite{WM} have discussed estimation of functionals of volatility of volatility.
+While the latter focus on estimation of a kind of leverage effect which involves the volatility of volatility process(es), the work of \cite{BV} provides a consistent estimator for integrated volatility of volatility $\int_0^t \tau_s^2 \,\mathrm{d}s$ in the one-factor case.
 Their approach is inspired by the asymptotic behaviour of realised variance, which states that the sum of squared increments of $\sigma^2$ converges in probability to the quantity of interest.
 Since $\sigma^2$ is not observable, the authors use spot volatility estimators instead.

-We will pursue their approach and define a slightly different estimator for integrated volatility of volatility which attains the optimal rate of convergence in this context, also using observations of $X$ only.
-Furthermore, a stable central limit theorem is provided, and by defining appropriate estimators for the asymptotic (conditional) variance we obtain a feasible version as well.
-The latter result is of theoretical interest on one hand, but is extremely important from an applied point of view as well, as it makes model validation for stochastic volatility models possible.
+We will pursue their approach and discuss in detail the asymptotic behaviour of several estimators for integrated volatility of volatility, all based on increments of spot volatility estimators, thus using observations of $X$ only.
+It turns out that in order to attain the optimal rate of convergence in this context, it is necessary to conduct a certain bias correction which destroys positivity of the estimator -- a feature which is well known from the related problem of volatility estimation under microstructure noise.
+Several stable central limit theorems are provided, and by defining appropriate estimators for the asymptotic (conditional) variance we obtain feasible versions as well.
+The latter results are of theoretical interest on one hand, but are extremely important from an applied point of view as well, as they make model validation for stochastic volatility models possible.
 Given the tremendous number of such models with entirely different qualitative behaviours, there is a lack of techniques that help deciding whether a certain model fits the data appropriately or not.